Our Website Uses Cookies In Order To Work Correctly And To Improve Your Browsing Experience. By Browsing This Website, You Agree To Our Cookie Policy.

 Open Icon Close Icon

-One of Vesúvio’s most beautiful and most peaceful vineyards is known as the Schoolyard Vineyard.
+One of Vesúvio’s most beautiful and most peaceful vineyards is known as the School Vineyard.
 Its vines stretch up the relatively flat valley, which runs away from the river and the railway line up towards the ridge top.
 Tucked into the hillside is the old schoolhouse built to educate the children of the families who lived and worked on the estate.
-This vineyard has some of Vesúvio’s best Touriga Nacional vines, which with their elegant floral characteristics are an important component of all Quinta do Vesúvio’s Ports and Douro wines.
+This vineyard has some of Vesúvio’s best Touriga Nacional vines, which with their elegant floral characteristics are an important component of all Quinta do Vesúvio’s ports and Douro wines.